Vandino and Ugolino Vivaldi: Sources

-Additional documents identify the other brother as "Vadino", that Tedesio Doria (Jacopo's nephew) did not embark, that the supplies were for "ten years", that the names of the vessels were Sanctus Antonius and Alegranzia, and that the ship made a brief stop at Majorca before proceeding.
+Additional documents identify the other brother as "Vadino", that Tedesio Doria (Jacopo's nephew) did not embark, that the supplies were for "ten years", that the names of the vessels were Sanctus Antonius and Alegranzia, and that the ship made a brief stop at Mallorca before proceeding.

 In Galvano Fiamma's book, Cronica universalis, Galvano claims the Vivaldi expedition reached Ethiopia, where the survivors gave up returning to their home country.

 Geography

 Jean Gimpel suggests that the two Franciscan friars who accompanied the Vivaldi brothers may have read the Opus Majus written by fellow Franciscan Roger Bacon, in which Bacon suggested that the distance separating Spain and India was not great, a theory that was later repeated by Pierre d'Ailly and tested by Christopher Columbus.

 It is uncertain how far the Vivaldi brothers reached.
 They may have seen or landed on the Canary Islands.
 "Gozora" is a name found in some medieval charts for Cape Nun, which lies before the Canary Islands (e.g. Caput Finis Gozole in the maps of Giovanni da Carignano, early 1300s, and the Pizzigani brothers, 1367).
 The name of the ship Alegranzia may be the source for the Canary Island of Alegranza, and has led to the supposition that the brothers landed there (or at least that one of the ships capsized there).

 An allusion to the Vivaldi galleys is given in the Libro del Conoscimiento, a semi-fantastical travelogue written by an anonymous Spanish friar c.
 1350–1385.
 There are two passages relating to the Vivaldi brothers.
 In the first, the narrator, traveling in what seems like the Guinea region (sub-Saharan Africa) reaches the city of Graçiona, capital of the black African empire of Abdeselib, which is allied to Prester John.
 "They told me in this city of Graciona that the Genoese who escaped the galley that was wrecked at Amenuan were brought (betrayed?) here, but it was never known what became of the other galley which escaped."
 When the traveling friar moved on to the neighboring city of Magdasor, he came across a Genoese man named Sor Leone who was in this city "searching for his father who had left in two galleys, as I have already explained, and they gave him every honor, but when this Sor Leone wanted to traverse to the empire of Graciona to search for his father, the emperor of Magdasor did not allow it, because way was doubtful and the path was dangerous" As it happens, Sorleone is the real name of Ugolino's actual son.